hashicorp/field-workshops-nomad/README.md

 ## Slides
 The slides for these workshops should be created using [Remark](https://remarkjs.com) and should be placed under the [docs/slides](./docs/slides) directory.
 This directory is organized by cloud and then by workshop.
 If a workshop targets a single cloud, its slides should be placed in a directory under that cloud's directory ([aws](./docs/slides/aws), [azure](./docs/slides/azure), or [gcp](./docs/slides/gcp)).
 If a workshop can be used with multiple clouds, its slides should be placed in a directory under the [multi-cloud](./docs/slides/multi-cloud) directory.

+All of the slides will be available for students to view in their web browsers under https://hashicorp.github.io/field-workshops-nomad/slides.
+Each workshop should give the full link to that workshop's slides in one of its first few slides.

 ## Instructor Guides
 The instructor guides for these workshops should be created as Markdown files and should be placed in the [instructor-guides](./instructor-guides) directory and have names like `<cloud>_<workshop_name>_INSTRUCTOR_GUIDE.md` where `<cloud>` is the cloud the workshop targets and `<workshop_name>` is the name of the workshop.
 But if the workshop is intended for use with multiple clouds, `<cloud>` should be omitted.